(This article was produced in collaboration with Genos International Europe)

 It takes only a few minutes to complete, and you will receive a report with its findings and have the opportunity to discuss privately with a me, a Genos Certified Emotional Intelligence Practitioner.
 Again, it’s free to have this done for your team or organization.
 We feel it’s a great way to get the conversation started about the importance of nurturing the emotional culture and the value of emotional intelligence or EI in the workplace.

 It’s well known that executives benefit from having a personal coach.
 It’s less clear how teams can also benefit from coaching.
-Read our article Team Coaching: What it is and how it works, in a nutshell!
+Read our article Team Coaching: What it is and how it works, in a nutshell, and check out our team coaching services.

 As we enter into a world of AI, automation and machine-led learning, our ability to feel and be human is what makes us unique.
 We encourage you to take this limited time opportunity to uncover your emotional culture.